Pwhsky/active-matter-thesis/readme.txt

 CPU with > 4 cores for parallelization

-#Instructions

-For integral:
+For integral (janus gradient):
-To run: python3 main.py <resolution>
+  $ python3 main.py resolution 2